Zoe Tate

-Casting
+Casting and characterisation

 Two years after graduating from the Webber Douglas Academy of Dramatic Art and having only done theatre and commercial work, Bracknell was cast in the role of Zoe.
 Bracknell initially signed a nine-month contract and she thought that was how long the job would last.
 She also stated: "I'd only ever been to Leeds once before, and I'd never really watched Emmerdale.
 It was strange, going from the dole with no money, to having a proper job."
 Bracknell made her first appearance as Zoe on 12 December 1989.

-In March 2005, Bracknell announced she was to take a nine-month break from Emmerdale.
+In March 2005, Bracknell announced she was to leave Emmerdale.
 A reporter for the BBC said she would leave in the autumn following a dramatic storyline involving Zoe.
 Bracknell said "I am looking forward to spending some time with my family and having the opportunity to pursue other projects.
 I will also be finishing my teaching diploma in yoga which is something I am passionate about."
-Series producer Kath Beedles said she wished Bracknell all the best and looked forward to welcoming her back in the future.
+Series producer Kath Beedles said she wished Bracknell all the best for the future.
 Beedles added that Bracknell had made "a huge contribution to Emmerdale's ongoing success."
-Despite initial reports that it would be a temporary break, Bracknell never returned to Emmerdale.
-The actress died in October 2019.
+Despite initial reports that it was to be a temporary break, Bracknell never returned to Emmerdale.
+She was diagnosed with terminal lung cancer in 2016.
+The actress died in September 2019.

 Development

-Characterisation

 Zoe arrived in the village a month after her father, Frank (Norman Bowler), stepmother Kim (Claire King) and brother Chris (Peter Amory) moved into Home Farm.
 Chris and Zoe's mother, Jean, died of cancer.
 Originally studying to be a veterinary surgeon, Zoe later started a veterinary practice in Emmerdale.
 In his 2002 book, 30 Years of Emmerdale, Lance Parkin noted that Zoe stuck up for what she believed in and was committed to animal rights and welfare.

 Parkin described Zoe as "charitable and reasonable compared with the other Tates".
 He said while Zoe had a romantic streak, she also had a dark side, which often saw her become moody and angry.
 Bracknell said of her character in 2005: "She was very unpredictable which I liked.
 She wasn't a victim but she had lots of problems to deal with and at the same time she could be very Tate-like, ruthless and sometimes violent."